 This is preeminently the time to speak the truth, the whole truth, frankly and boldly.
 Nor need we shrink from honestly facing conditions in our country today.
 This great Nation will endure as it has endured, will revive and will prosper.
 So, first of all, let me assert my firm belief that the only thing we have to fear is fear itself—nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance.

 We must fight the urge to retreat.
 As social change leaders you cannot allow your fear to paralyze you.
-These times call for bold advance.
+These times call for bold nonprofit leaders to advance.

 Photo Credit: Andy Spearing